JGCRI/RCMIP5/README.md

 **Installing this package**

-* The RCMIP5 package can be installed from [CRAN](http://cran.r-project.org/package=RCMIP5) or directly from this repository, using the `devtools::install_github` command.
+* The RCMIP5 package can be installed from [CRAN](http://cran.r-project.org/package=RCMIP5), or directly from this repository using the `devtools::install_github` command.

 **Bug reports**